scottchiesa/UKB_RAP_Getting_Started/README.md

 `dx select`

 Now type either `pwd` or`dx pwd` into your terminal and you will see that each lists which directory you are currently working in on either your local machine or the RAP, respectively.
+If dx pwd shows your RAP home directory, you're logged in!

+## Creating a Data Dictionary and Extracting the Data Required for your Analysis

+The RAP contains two types of data, tabular (i.e. a big spreadsheet with lots of variables that have been collected over the years like age, sex, BMI, etc), and bulk (i.e. genetic data, raw scans from MRIs, etc).

+One of the first things you might want to do once inside the RAP is create a data dictionary that lists every tabular variable that your project contains.
+You can then use this to identify the variable names you need to extract for your analysis in R/Stata/etc. For many people, this will be the only UK Biobank data they ever use.

+First, make sure you are in your home directory (dx pwd to check) and then make a new folder to store your data in using the command

+`dx mkdir Tabular_Data`

+Now go into this folder using

+`dx cd ./Tabular_Data` (note the ./ which tells the RAP to go from your current RAP working directory which should be home to the new folde ryou just made)

+Now you need to create your data dictionary.
+This step only needs to be carried out once and then the necessary files will be available to use for data extraction from that point on.
+There are two bits of information you need here, your project id and your record ID.
+You can find your project-id by typing

+`dx find projects`

+and your record id by typing

+`dx ls -la`

+and looking for something that looks like

+`closed  2025-10-29 23:45:30           app71702_20251029213934.dataset (record-XXXXXXXXXXXXXXXXX)`

+Once you have both of these, you can create your data dictionary with the following code

+`dx extract_dataset project-XXXXXXXXXXXXXXXXX:record-XXXXXXXXXXXXXXXXX -ddd --delimiter ","`